Architecture Research & Design Center (ARDC)

 Goals 4: Establish partnerships between the academy, practice and the larger community.

-- Identify CoA faculty whose research and/or teaching overlap areas in architectural practice
+- Identify HCOA faculty whose research and/or teaching overlap areas in architectural practice

-- Identify and establish connections with firms that have mutual interests with CoA faculty
+- Identify and establish connections with firms that have mutual interests with HCOA faculty

-- Propose research and/or teaching partnerships of CoA faculty with firms that indicate interest and provide external funding support
+- Propose research and/or teaching partnerships of HCOA faculty with firms that indicate interest and provide external funding support

-- CoA faculty will establish ongoing partnerships with the profession or other appropriate agencies during the next 3 years
+- HCOA faculty will establish ongoing partnerships with the profession or other appropriate agencies during the next 3 years

 Research and Travel